CBS (CBS) Q1 2017 Results - Earnings Call Transcript

 David W. Miller - Loop Capital Markets LLC

-Okay.
-Thank you very much.
+Okay, thank you very much.

 Adam Townsend - CBS Corp.